phantomx999/Program-Design/HW_05_Feedback.md

 + Fail: Check Style for main.cpp.

-<pre>main.cpp:48:  Line ends in whitespace.
-Consider deleting these extra spaces.  [whitespace/end_of_line] [4]
+<pre>main.cpp:60:  Weird number of spaces at line-start.
+Are you using a 2-space indent?  [whitespace/indent] [3]
-main.cpp:60:  Weird number of spaces at line-start.
-Are you using a 2-space indent?  [whitespace/indent] [3] main.cpp:60:  Line ends in whitespace.
-Consider deleting these extra spaces.  [whitespace/end_of_line] [4] main.cpp:60:  Redundant blank line at the start of a code block should be deleted.  [whitespace/blank_line] [2] main.cpp:61:  Weird number of spaces at line-start.
+main.cpp:61:  Weird number of spaces at line-start.
 Are you using a 2-space indent?  [whitespace/indent] [3] Done processing main.cpp
-Total errors found: 5
+Total errors found: 2
 </pre>